Mintbase/Grants-Program/applications/mintifi.md

 ![image](https://user-images.githubusercontent.com/52714019/210243990-09358717-783d-408f-8370-5cdefac42803.png)

 ***
 #### What your project is _not_ or will _not_ provide or implement
+- while we will make provisions for support for legal and tax related topics, this is not a service or a feature that will be provided. these will be managed via the community forums where users will be able to ask and find answers
+- the delivery model is product-based and not service based, hence we do not intend to provide niche customizations and technology development. however, if certain features add value to the entire community / users, we might consider adding those to the development roadmap.
+- we do not provide manpower or other resources for custom / software development
+-

 ***
 This is a place for you to manage expectations and to clarify any limitations that might not be obvious